 Green Bay's 2012 campaign was infamously derailed when a botched possession call by the NFL's replacement referees stole away a valuable road win.
-Looking at that result in a vacuum, the outcome cost the Packers the second seed and a bye week, which in turn sent them to San Francisco in the divisional round rather than the other way around.
+That outcome cost the Packers the second seed and a bye week, which in turn sent them to San Francisco in the divisional round rather than the other way around.
 Obviously, the rest of the season could have played out very differently if the outcome had gone the other way, but a single game in the standings would have made the difference.
 Remember, the 49ers finished that regular season critically undermanned with defensive anchor Justin Smith unable to suit up for their final two games.
 The bye week they received allowed Smith just enough time to return to action.
 Had the "Fail Mary" never been, it's not unreasonable to believe the 49ers never make it to the divisional round.
 Instead, they defeated the Packers in San Francisco, commencing an offseason of "what if" for the Packers.

 2013 played out similarly in many respects.
 It wasn't poor officiating that doomed Green Bay this time.
 Rather, a fractured collarbone for quarterback Aaron Rodgers sent the Packers tumbling for over a month, transforming them from NFC North frontrunners and second seed contenders into an also-ran.
 Green Bay would finish the year 8-7-1, sneaking into the playoffs on the back of the Lions' latest implosion and Rodgers' return for a comeback win against the Chicago Bears.